 Mr. Ferraro’s credits as a dancer include principal, soloist, and corps roles with New York City Opera and The Metropolitan Opera in New York, Ballet Theater of Boston, Orange County Ballet, Ballet Northeast, The Arden Theater Co. in Philadelphia, The Paper Mill Playhouse, and Palm Beach Opera.

-As a director and designer, Mr. Ferraro has worked at Opera in the Heights in Houston, Texas, Palm Beach Opera, and The Hartt School of Music, where he has designed four new productions and has been a visiting artist since 2015.
+As a director and designer, Mr. Ferraro has worked at Opera in the Heights in Houston, Texas, (Un Ballo in Maschera) Palm Beach Opera (Trouble in Tahiti, Hansel and Gretel, and Ariodante), and The Hartt School of Music, where he has designed five new productions (Street Scene, Orphée aux enfers, The Cunning Little Vixen, The Merry Widow, and L’enfant et les sortilèges) and has been a visiting artist and opera director since 2015.
+He has also been a visiting lecturer for the music department at Princeton University.

 Mr. Ferraro is married to artist Kristin Purcell.
 They live in Providence, Rhode Island.